10th April 2026

 Slam Dunk

-If you’re looking to kick off your summer with one of the country’s biggest punk and metal festivals, you’ve come to the right place.
-Slam Dunk is set to return to Temple Newsam this year, with a rocking lineup featuring Good Charlotte’s only European festival date, Knocked Loose, Sublime, Taking Back Sunday, Boston Manor and so many more.
+If you’re looking to kick off your summer with one of Britain’s most major punk and metal festivals, you’ve come to the right place.
+Slam Dunk is set to return to Temple Newsam this year, with a rocking line-up featuring Good Charlotte’s only European festival date, Knocked Loose, Sublime, Taking Back Sunday, Boston Manor and so many more.

 Where?
 Temple Newsam, Temple Newsam Road, Leeds, West Yorkshire, LS15 0AE.